bradcfisher/OctoPrint-ExcludeRegionPlugin/README.md

 ## Configuration

-There currently are no plugin-specific options, although it does utilize the values of the standard `G90/G91 overrides relative extruder mode` feature.
+There currently are no plugin-specific options, although it does utilize the value of the standard `G90/G91 overrides relative extruder mode` feature.